WATCH NOW: Vista Trend fire near Gering damages 3,600 acres, at 80% containment

 Residents in an area four miles south of Crawford — within the area west of Highway 71, south of 4-mile Road, east of Deadman Road & north of West Belmont Road — were advised to evacuate Thursday.
 Deputies with the Dawes County Sheriff’s Office notified residents.
 In an update on Friday, about 7 p.m., NEMA reported that pre-evacuation warnings for 4-Mile Road, north to Paddock Street in Crawford had been issued.
 Emergency plans are in place to assist with evacuation, if needed.

-Forty-two fire organizations and more than 100 responders are fighting the fire.
+Forty-two fire organizations and more than 100 responders fought the fire.
 A Small-Engine Air Tanker plane provided air attacks Thursday and the fire had been declared a Type 3 Incident.

 Summaries provided Friday said that crews worked Friday to strengthen fireline after overcoming difficulties due to shifting winds Thursday.
-Challenges of dry weather conditions, high wind challenges, as as an anticipated red flag warning are expected for Saturday.
+Challenges of dry weather conditions, high wind challenges, as an anticipated red flag warning were expected for Saturday.

 Flowers and Grubbs both acknowledged that it has been an arduous summer for local firefighters.